 Educational Programs At BerkleeNYC present a variety of inspiring and informative sessions for everyone, from students to working professionals, across the spectrum of art, creativity and expression.

-There are numerous multi-disciplinary programs happening Spring & Summer 2018; check back here for more information and new events.
+There are numerous multi-disciplinary programs happening until the end of the year; check back here for more information and new events.

 Songwriting & Production Masterclass // March 10